The story of Becket Cook: Why he turned his back on a fabulous gay life

 As a young boy, Becket kept his gay feelings at bay until he met a friend.
 Together, they discovered gay life.
 Naturally, he liked it!
 Soon, he came out and embraced his sexuality—without borders.
 He traveled well and even lived in Europe while he dated foreigners.

 Growing up as a Catholic didn’t matter to him.
 “The older I got, homosexuality became my identity.
 Christians were the enemy.
 I’m not going to think about God or even consider God.
 That’s off the table,” he said.

 In 2009, Becket and his friends were having coffee in L.A.’s Silver Lake neighborhood: The Intelligentsia.
-He noticed a group of young people at another table who had open Bibles on top.
+He noticed a group of young people who had open Bibles on top at another table.
 It was rather queer.

 Becket was not in the least interested in Bibles—he knew what it would say about homosexuality.
 But his friend pushed him to stir a conversion.
 He asked, “Are you guys like Christians?
 What’s the deal?”